-Part One modules are worth 20 credits except for the two Research Methods modules which are worth 10 credits each.
+In Part One students take modules totalling 120 credits.
+All Part One modules are worth 20 credits except for the two Research Methods modules that are worth 10 credits each.

 The compulsory modules will be delivered every year.
 However, not all optional modules will be available in each year.
 The actual modules being delivered in any given year may be found on the teaching schedule by following the link lower on this page.

 (Note that all Part One modules are delivered in intensive one-week teaching blocks.)

 15,000 word dissertation, which is worth 60 credits.

 An overview of the MTh modules can be found here.